Reactful-USF-ML-Project/USF-ML-Project/README.md

 # Reactful USF ML Project
 Machine Learning of past Reactful data with Tensorflow in the Google Cloud Platform.

-# How it all works
+# File Parser Detailed Technical Details

 ## Loading file
 We have a CSV file: file with comma seperated values with top header being the labels for the headers and the values all at the same index of it's associated header.